vatpac-technology/sops/docs/terminal/curtin.md

 </figure>

-#### R802A-B Curtin
+#### R802B Curtin
-The R802A and R802B Curtin [restricted areas](../../controller-skills/sua/#restricted-areas) are located in the northern half of the CIN TMA, and are not activated by default when CIA is online.
+The R802B Curtin [restricted area](../../controller-skills/sua/#restricted-areas) forms the bulk of the CTA in the CIN TMA, and are activated by default when CIA is online.

 ##### Affected Civil Operations
 When activated, the restricted areas disrupt aircraft operating at Derby (YDBY).
-Civil aircraft may be given clearance to transit the SUA, or rerouted manually to avoid the area.
+Civil aircraft should be given a clearance to transit the SUA where practical and otherwise instructed to remain OCTA and transit beneath the airspace steps.

 !!! phraseology
 	*The R802A restricted area has been activated `A035-F200`.*
-    **FD623**: "Curtin Approach, FD623, PC-24, 4 POB, IFR, taxiing YDY for YBRM, runway 29."
+    **FD623**: "Curtin Approach, FD623, PC24, 4 POB, IFR, taxiing YDBY for YBRM, runway 29."
     **CIA**: "FD623, Curtin Approach.
-Squawk 5136, no reported IFR traffic. report lined up for airways clearance."
+Squawk 5136, no reported IFR traffic.
+Report lined up for airways clearance."
     **FD623**: "Squawk 5136, wilco, FD623"
     ...
     **FD623**: "FD623, lined up"
     **CIA**: "FD623, cleared to YBRM direct, climb to `F190`"
     **FD623**: "Climb YBRM direct, climb to `F190`, FD623."

+#### R825 Curtin
+The R825 Curtin [restricted area](../../controller-skills/sua/#restricted-areas) is administered by CIN ADC and activated by default when that position is online.
+When CIA is online without ADC, they shall administer the airspace as part of their top-down coverage to YCIN.

+#### R826 Curtin
+The R826 Curtin [restricted area](../../controller-skills/sua/#restricted-areas) extends from `A015-A035` in the southern half of the TMA and **is not** activated by default when CIA logs on.
+It should only be activated when specific operations necessitate its use, to avoid disrupting civilian operations over the Fitzroy River.

 ## Coordination